Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 Oh, how about that clown?

-Did you watch him Sunday night?
+Did you watch them Sunday night?

 I saw a little bit of them.

-This guy has this documentary, Inside Job about the financial crisis.
+This guy has this documentary, Inside Job, about the financial crisis.

-He won the Oscar for some documentary on uh inside job, and he gets up there with his acceptance speech.
+And he gets up there with his acceptance speech.

-He's his snivelling little liberal.
+He's his sniveling little liberal.

 The audience applauded.

-your business.
+Wall Street finances your business.

-Not one financial executive has gone to jail.
+Not one financial executive has gone to jail, and that is just wrong.

 Daisy in Los Angeles.